League Secretary – Alec Livingstone

 2. Player Registration and Nomination

 2.1.
 All players must be a registered member of the club they represent.
 A player may not concurrently represent more than one club in the League in any one season.
-(This condition may be waived in the Summer League with the prior agreement of the League Secretary.)
 If a player moves club mid-season then it will be for the League Secretary to determine if this is reasonable and in the best interests of the league and the player.

 2.2.
 Prior to the start of the season, team captains must nominate three players, in order.
 Those players cannot play for a lower team.